hellokittyfan48/process-hollowing/README.md

 ## Usage
 #### x64
-- Either build the exe or get it from releases
-- Create paths.txt in the same directory as the exe
-- Enter the paths to your executables
+- Clone the repo
-- If you wish to hardcode the shellcode, do what the comment says
+- Put your PE shellcode into the shellcode buffer in `hdr/shellcode.h`
+- Build in `Release | x64`

 #### x86
 - Clone the repo and hardcode your shellcode in `hdr/shellcode.h`